ActionIQ-OSS/luigi/doc/configuration.rst

 record_task_history
   If true, stores task history in a database.
 Defaults to false.

-remove_delay
+done_remove_delay
+  Number of seconds to wait before removing a DONE task that has no stakeholders.
+Defaults to 600 (10 minutes).

+disabled_remove_delay
-  Number of seconds to wait before removing a task that has no stakeholders.
+  Number of seconds to wait before removing a DISABLED task that has no stakeholders.
 Defaults to 600 (10 minutes).

 retry_delay